 DKN RB-4i Recumbent Exercise Bike Review

-In truth the assembly really couldn’t be made much easier than it is.
+The assembly process couldn’t really be made much easier than it is.
 Like most bikes the main body is in one piece out of the box, so once the front and rear stabilisers were in position (very, very easy) – the rest went together smoothly.
-In all, the bike was ready to use in about 35min.
+In all, the bike was ready to use in about 35 min.

 Visually, the RB-4i is strikingly modern and being black rather than white is quite a departure from its predecessor (which itself was pretty good looking).
-The sleek black and silver finish combined with the straight lines and some sexy curves makes for a really attractive bike that’d look great just about anywhere in the house.
-The feeling you get when looking at it is that this is a really high-quality bit of kit.
+The sleek black and silver finish combined with the straight lines and some sexy curves makes for a really attractive bike that’d look great in just about setting.
+The impression you get when looking at it is that DKN has produced a really high-quality bit of kit.

-When you first get on the bike it’s impossible not to notice just how well-designed and comfortable the seat is.
-It’s absolutely brilliant.
+When you first get on the RB-4i it’s impossible not to notice just how well-designed and comfortable the seat is.
+It’s brilliant.
 The base is very firm but really wide and the angle of the back of the seat can be adjusted just like a car seat by turning a knob while you’re seated.
+The difference this makes to being able to easily get a great riding position is hard to overstate.
+It’s a great feature that’s sadly lacking in many other recumbent models.
 To adjust horizontally, again it’s just like a car.
 Reach under the seat and pull the bar up then slide back and forth until you get the best position.
 The distance settings are determined by a series of notches of which are spaced very close together so you can fine-tune your position.
-All the testers here were able to quickly and easily get the perfect distance to the pedals in just a few seconds.
-As you can adjust the seat in both ways while actually seated it’s extremely easy to get comfortable quickly with very little effort.
+All members of the testing team were able to quickly and easily get the perfect distance to the pedals in just a few seconds.
+As you can adjust the seat in both ways while actually seated it’s incredibly easy to get comfortable quickly with very little effort.

-The open frame design looks great but is also very practical as it makes getting on nice and easy.
+The open frame design looks great but is also very practical as it makes getting on a hassle free affair and easy even if your mobility isn’t what it once was.
 The top of the powder coated frame sits just 6 cm off the floor making this bike really practical for those with mobility problems or for elderly users.
 In addition to the low step through there are two fixed handles either side of the console.
-They’re a nice thickness and have a rubberised coating which provides a really great grip for those needing assistance getting on and off the bike.
+They’re a nice thickness and have a rubberised coating which provides a really great grip if you need assistance getting on and off the bike.

 The display itself is a two colour 5” (12.7 cm) affair with good contrast that makes for quite a wide vertical viewing angle.
 All the characters on the screen are large and easy to see, displaying time (elapsed or remaining), pulse, speed/rpm, watt, distance (elapsed or remaining) with a clear bright readout showing which point you’ve reached in the programme you’re on.

-Speaking of programmes the RB-4i has plenty of them including, manual, beginner, advanced, performance (interval) and watt.
+Speaking of programmes the RB-4i has plenty of them including, manual, beginner, advanced, performance (interval) and Watt.
 The interval training programmes work well due to the fast change of resistance on this bike.
 It takes just over 8 seconds to go from min to max and just over 10 to come back down again.
-While on paper this doesn’t sound much, in practice during a workout we found it to be just right, providing a really nice interval training experience.
-Using the watt or cardio programmes you can set a target for each respectively, though use of the cardio programme does require a wireless chest belt.
+While on paper this doesn’t sound all that fast, in practice during a workout we found it to be just right, providing a nice interval training experience.
+Using the Watt or cardio programmes you can set a target for each respectively, though use of the cardio programme does require a wireless chest belt in order to be effective.
 There are 4 pre-set programmes in each category of beginner, advanced and performance.
 Each of the programmes provides you with the option of increasing the resistance level from the base level.
 One touch up a notch and every section of the workout increases by the same amount.
 This means that the bike can provide a seriously testing workout on any given programme no matter how fit or strong you become, giving it great longevity.
 You’re simply very unlikely to outgrow it.